Life Insurance in Spain for Expats (2026 Guide) | Costs, Coverage & How It Works

 1. Term Life Insurance (Seguro de Vida Riesgo)

-The most common option for expats.
+The most common policy structure.

 • Coverage for a fixed period